Sgclark20/CSCE548-MealPrepTracker/README.md

 # CSCE 548 – Project 1: Meal Prep Tracker

+## Problem Statement:
+Meal prepping can be time-consuming and difficult to manage when tracking recipes, ingredients, portion sizes, and nutritional information.
+This project aims to make meal preparation easier by organizing meals, recipes, and ingredients in a structured database that allows users to track what they eat and how meals are prepared.

 ## Overview

 The application models a simple **meal prep tracking system**, allowing recipes,